Holden Street Theatres: Location and description

-History
+History (building)

 Holden Street Theatres is situated in what was originally the All Saints' Anglican Church.
 Built in the Norman style the limestone and brick church was designed by Henry Stuckey.
 Bishop Augustus Short laid the foundation stone in 1849, and the church that was opened on 23 June 1850.
 During this time a rectory was also built near by to house the clergy for the church.
 In 1955 a gallery was built with a chancel and vestry being added in 1872.
 Due to lack of funds the church had to rely on donations from the community to add the chancel and vestry, with local Thebarton resident, John Taylor, donating a majority of the £272 needed.
 Several years later the All Saints Church Hall was built nearby.
 Designed in a similar style to the church, it was opened on 28 March 1883.